Vedas: Etymology and usage

 The Sanskrit term veda as a common noun means "knowledge".
 The term in some contexts, such as hymn 10.93.11 of the Rigveda, means "obtaining or finding wealth, property", while in some others it means "a bunch of grass together" as in a broom or for ritual fire.

-Vedas are called Maṛai or Vaymoli in parts of South India.
-Marai literally means "hidden, a secret, mystery".
-But the Tamil Naan Marai mentioned in Tholkappiam is not Sanskrit Vedas.
-In some parts of South India (e.g. the Iyengar communities), the word veda is used in the Tamil writings of the Alvar saints.
-Such writings include the Naalayira Divya Prabandham (aka Tiruvaymoli).

 Vedic texts

 Vedic Sanskrit corpus

 The term "Vedic texts" is used in two distinct meanings: